yulonglong/Static-Code-Analyzer/Team05/README NEW.txt

 Bugs fixed:

 1. line numbers 0, 63, 126, 252  missing from the answer.
-   It is caused by a bug in PKB with regards to its bitvector implementation.
+   It is caused by a bug in PKB with regards to its bitvector implementation. (the error always a multiple of 63, the size of the data type)
    Fixed by Yohanes Lim.

 2. line numbers 280+ missing from the answer.